-Fuel Conditions: Fuel conditions must be determined to be receptive/dry enough for lightning fire starts during the occurrence period of the lightning event such that there will be an initial attack problem for the fire agencies in the Fire Weather Zone(s) in question.
+Fuel Conditions: Fuel conditions must be determined to be receptive/dry enough for lightning fire starts during the occurrence period of the lightning event such that there will be an initial attack problem for the fire agencies in the Fire Weather Zone(s) in guestion.
 Fuel dryness/receptiveness can be determined by the following methods, in ranking level of importance:

-From the local Fuels Management Officer (FMO) for the Fire Weather Zone or Zones in question, or portion of the Fire Weather Zone or Zones in question.
+• From the local Fuels Management Officer (FMO) for the Fire Weather Zone or Zones in question, or portion of the Fire Weather Zone or Zones in question.
 If the local FMO(s) determine(s) fuels are dry enough to constitute an initial attack problem in all or part of a zone, then it is dry enough to issue a Fire Weather Watch/Red Flag Warning.

-- High to Extreme Fire Danger as determined by the local fire management agency. - The Fuel Dryness of the Northern California Geographical Area Coordination Center (GACC) and/or the Fire Environment (FEN) level of the Northwest Interagency Coordination Center's 7-Day Significant Fire Potential Outlook.
+- High to Extreme Fire Danger as determined by the local fire management agency. - The Fire Environment (FEN) level of the Northwest Interagency Coordination Center's 7-Day Significant Fire Potential Outlook.
 These Outlooks should only be used as part of the decision making process.
-Fuel Dryness and/or Fire Environment level on the chart in the yellow, brown, or red categories support issuance of a Watch or Warning.
-If the Fuel Dryness and/or Fire Environment level in the chart is green, the forecaster must determine if there will be an initial attack concern due to fuel dryness over all or part of the Fire Weather Zone or Zones.
+Fire Environment level on the chart in the yellow, brown, or red categories support issuance of a Watch or Warning.
+If the Fuel Dryness and/or Fire Environment level in the chart is green, the forecaster must determine if there will be an initial attack concern due to the combination of weather and fuel dryness over all or part of the Fire Weather Zone or Zones.
 In rare cases, fuels may be or, may become, too wet for an imminent large fire concern for the GACC, but are still dry enough to be an initial attack concern.